Including a video of our appearance on The Spectacular World of Guinness Records…

 The ticket was $44; the renewal, $60.
 I struggled to grasp the relationship between the crime and the punishment, to understand how the color of a sticker could matter in any sense other than the purely aesthetic.
 Apparently, anything enforceable or traceable is, by government definition, a source of revenue.

-You’ll be happy to know that the Wondrous Winnebiko is going to be in the Guinness Book of World Records next year—as “the highest high-tech bike in the world.”
-This curiously worded distinction is a spinoff of a video we did last week.
+You’ll be happy to know that the Wondrous Winnebiko is going to be in the Guinness Book of World Records next year — as “the highest high-tech bike in the world.”
+This curiously worded distinction is a spinoff of a video we did last week… a short interview with Shawn Southwick on a suburban Akron street, closed-off for the occasion:

-The TV show is The Amazing World of Guinness Records, which begins in the fall.
-After a marathon of telephone tag (itself worthy of distinction) we managed a rendezvous in Akron—in the thick of the national juggling conference.
+The TV show is The Spectacular World of Guinness Records, which begins in the fall.
+After a marathon of telephone tag (itself worthy of distinction) we managed the rendezvous in Akron — in the thick of the national juggling conference.
 Things of all descriptions parabolized through the air: one fellow juggled a running chain saw and two tomatoes; another managed to keep three 16-pound bowling balls afloat.
 While waiting for the crew, I began tossing baby socks filled with popcorn… getting advice from the professionals.
 Nothing can make you feel more clumsy than learning to juggle amidst thousands of accomplished court jesters (setting me up to get hustled a few months later).

 Movement, my perennial substitute for solutions, is again my way of life…